 The EURORDIS Winter School on Scientific Innovation and Translational Research consists of a one week training in April, and the training modules below, which are available for anyone to use for free.

 EURORDIS launched the training with the aim of deepening patient representatives’ understanding of how pre-clinical research translates into real benefits for rare disease patients.

 The training equips participants with knowledge and skills so they are empowered to effectively participate in discussions with the researchers, policy makers and companies responsible for research or research infrastructures.

 The first edition of the face-to-face training of the EURORDIS Winter School was held in March 2018 in Paris.
-It covered topics including the history of genetics, diagnostics, new technologies in gene therapy, and drug repurposing and included laboratory visits.

 Take part in free online training

 Learn more about rare disease research at a time and place that suits you!
 Take the free e-learning courses below.